Memorable Manitobans: Richard Fitzgerald “Gerald” Pennefather (1862-1929)

 Physician and surgeon.

-He was married to Helen Scarlet, daughter of Samuel Scarlet of Toronto.
-During the First World War, he served with the Canadian Expeditionary Force (CAMC) ini England from 1916 to 1917.
-He was a member of the Manitoba Medical Association and the AF & AM (Past Worshipful Master of Lodge 63, Past District Deputy of District No. 3).
-Anglican.
-Conservative.
+In 1899, he married Helen Scarlett (?-?, daughter of Samuel Scarlett of Toronto) and they had two children, Kingsmill Pennefather (1900-1972) and Mary Pennefather (1904-?, wife of Arthur Berry).
+During the First World War, he served with the Canadian Army Medical Corps in England from 1916 to 1917.
+He was a member of the Manitoba Medical Association, AF & AM (Past Worshipful Master of Lodge 63, Past District Deputy of District No. 3), Anglican church, and Conservative party.

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.